 A separation means that a couple remains legally married, but live “separate and apart” from one another.
 To obtain a divorce, a former couple must be separated for at least a year.
-Both common-law and married couples can go though the separation process.
+Both common-law and married couples can go through the separation process.

 The easiest way to meet the criteria of living separate and apart is for one spouse to physically leave the matrimonial home to live somewhere else.
-However, a physical separation is not always financially or practically feasible, and in certain circumstances separated spouses continue to live under the same roof, but are considered legally separated.
+However, physical separation is not always financially or practically feasible, and in certain circumstances separated spouses continue to live under the same roof, but are considered legally separated.

 Unlike a divorce, a separation does not change your legal status from married to single.
 There is no “time limit” to a separation, and a divorce will not automatically occur after some defined period of time.
 Couples can remain separated indefinitely without ever filing for divorce.
 However, obtaining a divorce is necessary if one of the former partners wants to marry again.
 After your divorce, your status legally changes to single.